kevinlee1004/MachineLearningWorkShop/README.md

 # MachineLearningWorkShop
-This is Machine Learning Worksop.
+This is Machine Learning Workshop materials